brunolnetto/RainFall/README.md

 [![Binder](https://mybinder.org/badge_logo.svg)](https://mybinder.org/v2/gh/alloyha/experiments/HEAD)

 This is a Linux-oriented tutorial.
-You must equivalent action on your operating system.
+You must find equivalent action on your operating system.

 # Description